Is an ethics investigation of Franken a good idea?

 In Franken’s case, I’m not sure what there is to investigate.
 The picture tells the story.
 Some will see it as requiring Franken’s expulsion from the Senate; others won’t.

-The Senate could probe the skit Franken wrote and put on with Tweeden.
-There seems to be a difference of memory about that.
+The Senate could probe the skit Franken wrote and rehearsed on with Tweeden.
+There seems to be a difference of memory about that, with Tweeden saying that Franken forced his tongue into her mouth during a kissing scene.
 To me, though, this seems like a waste of time and resources.

-Surely, there are more important ethics issues to investigate than a skit written and performed by a guy who wasn’t in the Senate at the time.
+Surely, there are more important ethics issues to investigate than a skit written and rehearsed by a guy who wasn’t in the Senate at the time.